 I love how this dessert feels elegant enough for guests but doesn’t require turning on the oven.
 It’s creamy, rich, and ready in no time—just chill, set, and serve.
 If you enjoy no-fuss desserts with big flavor, these no-bake cookie bars are another crowd favorite simple, chewy, and perfect for busy days when your oven deserves a break

 In this recipe, we’re diving into everything: how to build the perfect Biscoff crust, the secret to a mousse-like cheesecake texture, and why heavy cream is non-negotiable.
-Plus, I’ll answer top questions like: How to make easy Biscoff cheesecake? and Why doesn’t mine set right?
+Plus, I’ll answer top questions like: How to make easy mini Biscoff cheesecake? and Why doesn’t mine set right?

 Let’s start with the base—the Biscoff crust!